-Many people do not know this, but when you are in the middle of a PowerPoint or Keynote presentation, you can make the screen go black at any time by simply pressing the letter “B” (as in “Black”).
+When you are in the middle of a PowerPoint or Keynote presentation, you can make the screen go black at any time by pressing the letter “B” (as in “Black”).
 You can also make the screen go black with most remote controls.
 There are a few instances when I recommend using this feature.

 First, if you have a long presentation—say, for example, a full day workshop—turning the screen black will give your audience a rest from the screen.
 And, it will allow them to refocus on the most important part of the presentation: You.